 I suppose another factor that played against Java in those times was the rise of the Agile Manifesto.
 Used to very fast write-debug-release cycles with VBScript and ASP in 1997, having to restart Tomcat after every modification of a JSP page made the whole Java developer experience an abysmally horrid one.

 I found a large echo in the industry for my distaste of Java.
 Just to illustrate the backslash against Java, even a popular website such as TheServerSide.com decided to spin TheServerSide.net up, mostly (I guess) as a way to prevent the clash of matter and antimatter and the outburst of vitriol in the comments section of every article.

-Then Android came up, and as a way to bring all those J2ME developers into the party, they chose Java as a programming language.
-Clever enough, the original team decided not to use the official Android runtime, but to rewrite it, to make those mobile apps faster and snappier in smaller and cheaper devices.
+Then Android came up, and as a way to bring all those J2ME developers into the party, they chose Java (the programming language.)
+Clever enough, the original team decided not to use Java (the virtual machine), but to rewrite it, to make those mobile apps faster and snappier in smaller and cheaper devices.
 By that time Sun was swallowed by Oracle, and Oracle’s lawyers had enough spare cash to sue Google about this.
 Last time I checked they were still yelling at each other.

 The fact that Java (the virtual machine, in its various forms) ended up being more popular than Java (the language) most probably make Steve Yegge, Joel Spolsky, and Paul Graham nod in approval (or dismay.)

 In spite of all the backslash, Java seems to be back in popularity these days.
 It’s like a small renaissance of the language, somehow, happening right now in front of our eyes.